 - It is also recommended that kittens receive their first course of vaccinations from about 6-8 weeks old, to protect them from several nasty viral diseases.
 Speak to your local veterinary clinic for tailored advice on these topics.

-That said, seek veterinary advice early if you have any concerns and stick to reputable sources of information, such as the iCatCare website.
+That said, seek veterinary advice early if you have any concerns and stick to reputable sources of information.
 Good luck!